Trump extends control over Washington by taking management of Union Station away from Amtrak

 It's Trump's latest attempt to put the city under his control.
 In recent weeks, Trump has increased the number of federal law enforcement and immigration agents on city streets while also taking over the Metropolitan Police Department and activating thousands of National Guard members.
 Last week, Trump said he wants $2 billion from Congress to beautify Washington.

-Duffy said the federal government can do a better job managing the train station and attract more tenants and generate more revenue that will be spent on upgrading the station, which opened in 1907.
+Duffy said the federal government can do a better job managing the train station and attract more shops and restaurants and generate more revenue that will be used to pay for upgrades to the station, which opened in 1907.
 Since then, the cavernous Roman-columned building has been through multiple management changes and numerous ups and downs regarding its cleanliness, safety and state of repair.

+Mayor Muriel Bowser said upgrading the transit hub that serves various rail lines and buses would be an “amazing initiative” for the federal government to take on because the city cannot afford the cost.

+“It has suffered from not being able to get the money that it needs for the renovation,” the Democrat said at a separate news conference.

 National Guard troops have patrolled in and around Union Station ever since Trump announced the anti-crime effort this month.
 Vice President JD Vance and Defense Secretary Pete Hegseth were shouted down by opponents of the federal intervention when they visited with troops there last week.